 Isenberg Management major Curtis Owen’s passion for entrepreneurship and applied research made him an obvious choice as one of UMass Amherst’s five undergraduate Rising Researchers.
 A technology enthusiast and serial entrepreneur, Curtis is currently involved in three start-ups.

-Entrepreneurship, People at Isenberg, Management, Management, Undergraduate (+)
+Entrepreneurship, Students, People at Isenberg, Profile, Management (+)

-Entrepreneurship, People at Isenberg, Management, Management, Undergraduate, Students, Profile
+Entrepreneurship, Students, People at Isenberg, Profile, Management, Undergraduate, Management

 On December 4, the campus welcomed the family of the late Gene Isenberg '50, '00H, including his wife Ronnie, their daughter Diane and husband David and their three children Dylan, Carolyn, and Stefan.
 A tribute was held to honor Gene and Ronnie's leadership and generosity at UMass Amherst and Isenberg.